 Why Is User Authentication Important?

-• Improves accountability.
-User authentication allows organizations to track and monitor user activity, providing an audit trail that can be used to investigate suspicious behavior or resolve disputes.
+- Improves accountability: User authentication allows organizations to track and monitor user activity, providing an audit trail that can be used to investigate suspicious behavior or resolve disputes.

-Five Common Types of User Authentication
+5 Common Types of User Authentication

 1. Password-Based Authentication